arangodb/docs/3.8/graphs-custom-pregel.md

 ```

 The reduce method executes a reducer function (lambda - required) on each
-element of the array or object.
-In general, it is being used to generate a
+element of the array resp. object in natural resp. undefined order.
+In
+general, it is being used to generate a single output value, yet it can be used
-single output value, yet it can be used to generate any supported type.
+to generate any supported type.

 The lambda function accepts three parameters, the current index (which is
 either the position in an array, or the current key in case of an object),